Artist filmmaker and academic. Berlin/Edinburgh.

 I was the first in my family to go on to further education.
 I studied at Cumbria College of Art, Carlisle (Foundation); Central Saint Martins College of Art, London (BA Hons); and Edinburgh College of Art, University of Edinburgh (PhD).

 Awarded the inaugural ECA Art PhD Scholarship, my PhD in Art was co-supervised in Cognitive Philosophy by Prof Andy Clark, FBA.
 Titled, Voicing Uncertainty, my research focuses on the role of Voice in Artists’ Moving Images.
-Using concepts of embodiment and extension from the Philosophy of Cognition, Voicing Uncertainty examines processes of practice that are comfortable with uncertainty, producing the experience of being heard for both the maker and the viewer.
+Using concepts of embodiment and extension from the Philosophy of Cognition, Voicing Uncertainty examines processes of practice that harness uncertainty to produce the experience of being heard for both the maker and the viewer.

 Exhibitions and Events